Yokota Air Base: Tama Airfield

-The facility which houses Yokota Air Base was originally constructed by the Imperial Japanese Army (IJA) in 1940 as Tama Airfield, and used as a flight test center.
-During World War II Yokota became the center of Japanese Army Air Forces flight test activities and the base was the site of the first meeting between Japanese and Italian wartime allies.
+The facility that houses Yokota Air Base was built during World War II by the Imperial Japanese Army (IJA) in 1940.
+It became the center of Japanese Army Air Forces flight test activities.
+The base was also the site of the first meeting between Japanese officials and their Italian wartime allies.

-Tama was first identified by United States Army Air Forces (USAAF) in November 1944 by a 3d Reconnaissance Squadron F-13 Superfortress photo-reconnaissance aircraft, flying from Tinian in the Mariana Islands.
-It was identified as being associated with the aircraft manufacturing plant belonging to Nakajima Aircraft Company in the nearby town (now city) of Musashino.
-Along with Tachikawa Air Base to the east and the factory of Showa Aircraft Industry to the south, it was compared to the aircraft development complex of the USAAF Wright-Patterson Field in Ohio.
-According to the USAAF intelligence at the time, the two bases conducted all IJA flight testing.
-In the spring of 1945, XXI Bomber Command attacked the base eight times along with the aircraft manufacturing plant, but each time heavy clouds forced the bombers to attack secondary targets.
+Tama was first spotted by the United States Army Air Forces in November 1944 by a 3rd Reconnaissance Squadron F-13 Superfortress photo-reconnaissance aircraft, flying from Tinian in the Mariana Islands.
+USAAF intelligence connected it with the aircraft manufacturing plant of Nakajima Aircraft Company in the nearby town of Musashino.
+Along with Tachikawa Air Base to the east and the factory of Showa Aircraft Industry to the south, it was compared to the USAAF's own aircraft-development complex at Wright-Patterson Field in Ohio.
+The two bases conducted all IJA flight testing.
+In spring 1945, XXI Bomber Command launched eight missions against the base and the aircraft manufacturing plant, but each time heavy clouds forced the bombers to attack secondary targets.
 The Nakajima plant was finally attacked in April 1945, but the Tama airfield never was bombed.

 Postwar years

-With the Surrender of Japan on 2 September 1945, a detachment of the United States Army 1st Cavalry Division arrived at the base on 4 September.
+Two days after the surrender of Japan on 2 September 1945, a detachment of the United States Army 1st Cavalry Division arrived at the base.
 The airfield's buildings were largely intact, and some 280 of the IJA's most modern aircraft were discovered in hangars.

-The 1st Cavalry named the facility Fussa Army Airfield, then at the end of September renamed it Yokota Army Airfield after a nearby village (now incorporated in Musashimurayama) the name of which appeared on a 1944 US map.
+The 1st Cavalry named the facility Fussa Army Airfield, then at the end of September renamed it Yokota Army Airfield after a nearby village (now incorporated in Musashimurayama) that appeared on a 1944 US map.

-The name was to have been changed to Wilkins Army Air Base (WAAB) after Medal of Honor recipient Raymond "Ray" Wilkins, but orders for this never arrived and it remained under the name Yokota Army Airfield until the USAAF became the USAF in 1947, at which point it became Yokota Air Base.
-Some metal manhole covers stamped "WAAB" remain in use around the base as of 2017.
+The name was to have been changed to Wilkins Army Air Base (WAAB) after Medal of Honor recipient Raymond "Ray" Wilkins, but orders for this never arrived.
+Still, some metal manhole covers stamped "WAAB" remained in use around the base in 2017.

-The initial USAAF use for the base was for airlift operations when the 2d Combat Cargo Group arrived with four C-47 Skytrain squadrons.
-When the old runway deteriorated under heavy usage, the runway was repaired and Yokota supported operations of the A-26 Invader-equipped 3d Bombardment Group by August 1946.
-Additional construction during the 1940s and 1950s was completed and the base reached its current size around 1960.
+The USAAF initially used the base for airlift operations.
+The 2d Combat Cargo Group arrived with four C-47 Skytrain squadrons.
+The runway deteriorated under heavy use and was repaired.
+Yokota supported operations of the A-26 Invader-equipped 3d Bombardment Group by August 1946.

+When the USAAF became the USAF in 1947, it was renamed Yokota Air Base.
+More construction during the 1940s and 1950s brought the base to its current size around 1960.

 On the occasion of extension, the course of Hachiko Line and National Route 16 was changed, and Itsukaichi Kaidō was divided.

-During the initial postwar occupation years, Yokota hosted the following known USAAF/USAF units:
+During the postwar occupation years, Yokota hosted these USAAF/USAF units: